Click the link for important graduation information.

 There are very important dates to remember regarding graduation in this letter.

-Fort Dorchester High School’s 23rd commencement ceremony will be held Saturday, May 27, 2017 at 2:00 p.m. at the North Charleston Coliseum.
+Fort Dorchester High School’s 24th commencement ceremony will be held Saturday, May 26, 2018 at 7:00 p.m. at the North Charleston Coliseum.
 There are no limits on the number of guests that may be invited.
-Graduates must arrive no later than 12:45 p.m.
-Additionally, there is a senior remembrance night scheduled we invite the senior class to prior to graduation.
-Information on this event is forthcoming.
+Graduates must arrive no later than 5:45 p.m.
+Please inform your counselor if you are not participating in the ceremony.

-In order for scholarship information or branch of military being joined after graduation to be included in the program graduates must fill out a form in the Counseling office or go to the link on the Senior Info tab/Graduation section of the FDHS website and fill it out online by April 21, 2017.
+In order for scholarship information or military branch to be included in the program graduates must fill out a form in the Counseling office or go to the link on the Senior Info tab/Graduation section of the FDHS website and fill it out online by April 20, 2018.

 To ensure a dignified graduation ceremony we have adopted the following guidelines:

-- Students participating in the ceremony will be required to attend the seminar even if they attend evening school/DCCTC/GAP or TTC/ECPI/ or are taking an IB/AP Exam, etc. make-up sessionS are in Room 608 on May 15, 16 or 17 at 8:00 a.m.
+- 2. Students participating in the ceremony will be required to attend the seminar even if they attend evening school/DCCTC/GAP or TTC/ECPI or are taking an IB/AP Exam, etc. make-up sessionS are in Room 608 on May 14, 15 or 16 at 8:00 a.m.
 All Seniors must have attended the seminar or a make-up session to participate in graduation.

-- Male dress code: Black or dark color dress pants (no denim/jeans or athletic pants), white dress shirt with a dark tie, dress shoes and dark socks (no athletic footwear, Crocs, sandals or flip flops) – NO T-SHIRTS or polo-style pullovers.
-We strictly adhere to these.
+- b.
+Male dress code: Black or dark dress pants (no denim/jeans or athletic pants), collared dress shirt with a tie, dress shoes and dress socks (no athletic footwear, Crocs, sandals or flip flops) – No T-SHIRTS or polo-style pullovers.
+We strictly adhere to these rules.
 They are not suggestions.

-- Students who have not settled all monetary obligations and who are not passing all courses needed for graduation will NOT be allowed to participate in the ceremony.
-Students must take care of all obligations and make up work according to all announced and/or published deadlines
+- 7. Students who have not settled all monetary obligations and who are not passing all courses needed for graduation will NOT be allowed to participate in the ceremony regardless of having previously purchased caps and gowns.

 We request that you review these guidelines with your graduate.
 The guidelines represent a contractual agreement regarding appropriate behavior and dress.
 We look forward to a dignified ceremony that allows graduates and their families to hear names as they are called out.
 To ensure proper decorum, we have asked the North Charleston Coliseum staff and the North Charleston Police Department to intervene in excessive demonstrations by our guests such as in the case of noise making devices, which are banned.
 We are sure you understand the nature of our request and will honor it on that day.